Contributing with docs¶

 Pulp uses towncrier to manage its changelog.

 It requires that you have a related GitHub issue number, except for trivial changes (such as typo fixes).
-In those cases the entry is no required at all.
+In those cases the entry is not required at all.

 The changelog message should use past simple tense and describe the change being made (as opposed to the problem or user story).
 Creating an entry can look something like this: